davegutz/myStateOfCharge/SOC_Photon/README.md

 accidentally touching terminals to back of OLED board.
 I now mount the OLED board carefully off to the side.
 Will need a hobby box to contain the final device.

+### Voltage regulator

+I salvaged a prototype 12-->5 VDC regulator from OBDII project.
+It is based on 7805CT device with capacitors.

 ### Passive shunt low pass filter (LPF)

 1 - Green = 150K resistor from shunt high side